 15 days left of Sevilla before my two week trip to London and before my goodness knows how long trip having a meander around the world – what in the holiest of gazpacho is going on?
 But anyway…

 I really don’t know if there’s a supposed length of time that you’re meant to write or not write for a blog.
 But hey, I hope you enjoyed my last post celebrating World Mental Health day and hope you’ve been all enjoying yourself wherever you are in the world reading this.
-I’d like to extend my hugest congrats and mazal tov to my parents for celebrating 30 years together today!
+I’d like to a) extend my hugest congrats and mazal tov to my parents for celebrating 30 years together today!
 That’s 30 years of love, bliss, mum’s terrible cooking and dad’s terrible jokes that they’ve been through.
 How fab is that.

 I can’t quite believe that I’ve got to the point of Seville where I’ve successfully created a pretty cool life for myself and I’m going back home (albeit briefly) so soon.